-A major strategic consideration for the future direction of the Child Core Set is the large volume of measures undergoing development and testing in Pediatric Centers of Excellence under the PQMP.
+A major strategic consideration for the future direction of the Child Core Set is the large volume of measures undergoing developing and testing in Pediatric Centers of Excellence under the PQMP.
 As previously described, dozens of measures pertaining to important issue areas will become available for MAP's consideration over the course of the next year.
-Knowing that other measures were on the horizon influenced MAP's decisionmaking related to behavioral health and care coordination measures, in particular.
+Knowing that other measures were on the horizon influenced MAP's decision-making related to behavioral health and care coordination measures, in particular.
 The majority of participants wanted to defer action on supporting measures in these topic areas until more information on the new measures could be made available for MAP's review.
 Some, but not all, of the new measures are expected to be submitted to NQF for endorsement review.
 Submission to NQF was encouraged but not a grant requirement.

-One measure (behavioral health risk screening for pregnant women) created by a PQMP grantee is already included in the Child Core Set.
-Conscious that the current grant support is scheduled to end in 2015, MAP recognized the need for additional long-term planning for measure development and stewardship to ensure that work on high-priority pediatric care measures continues to be pursued.
-This sentiment was echoed by commenters who supported MAP's deferment to measures in development that may better address gap areas; however, it was also noted that new measures are not as likely to be used in other reporting programs and so may not advance alignment efforts.
+Some measures created by the PQMP grantees are already included in the Child Core Set.
+For example, the measure of behavioral health risk screening for pregnant women was developed as part of the PQMP.
+Conscious that the current grant support is scheduled to end in 2015, MAP recognized the need for additional long-term planning for measure development to ensure that work on high-priority pediatric care measures continues to be pursued.